a3rk/remix-ffs/README.md

-# AEON Funding System
+# Funding System

 ## Description

 Do more with your cryptocurrency by getting the community involved.
-The goal of the AEON Funding System is to enable community members to complete projects and be paid for the projects by other community members.
+The goal of the Funding System is to enable community members to complete projects and be paid for the projects by other community members.

-The AEON Funding System was written entirely in Python.
-It was originally developed by dsc_ (skftn) for the Wownero currency but later updated by various community members to be accepted for AEON and other cryptonote currencies.
+The Funding System was written entirely in Python.
+It was originally developed by dsc_ (skftn) for the Wownero currency but later updated by various community members to be accepted for cryptonote currencies.

 ## Features
 - Simplistic user system